Books read in 2015

 -Children of the Black Sabbath, Anne Hébert (Carol Dunlop-Hébert, trans.)
 (10.9.15)

 A tale of demonic possession in a Quebecois abbey.
-Not quite as scary as I'd hoped, and the translation was a bit clunky, but a good read nonetheless.
+Not quite as scary as I'd hoped, and the translation was a bit clunky, but a good

 -The Green Man, Kingsley Amis (10.18.15)

 My first Kingsley Amis novel, and a good choice.
-William Gibson spoke highly of it when I met him a few days prior to starting the novel, though (for once) it wasn't his recommendation that led me to it.
+William Gibson spoke highly of it when I met him a few days prior to starting the

 -The Three-Body Problem, Liu Cixin (Ken Liu, trans.)
 (10.23.15)